 Please note that it doesn’t have to be an emergency to make these delicious muffins!

-Naturally, I’m incapable – you all know this by now – of leaving well alone, so I’ve added a few extra flavourings such as ground Cinnamon, and my own Vanilla Extract, for no reason, other than I can..
+Naturally, I’m incapable – you all know this by now – of leaving well alone, so I’ve added a few extra flavourings such as ground Cinnamon, and my own Vanilla Extract, for no reason, other than I could..

 These easy, easy Muffins have a wonderful light, open texture – so delicious!

 Like my easy banana cake https://eatingforireland.com/recipe/the-quick-and-easy-banana-bread/ – these Muffins are made by hand, in – virtually- one bowl!
 I’m loving it already..

 It’s easy to clean up after too – always useful in my role as Queen of Emergency tidying… 😉

 - A medium mixing bowl – or a large sheet of greaseproof paper.

 - A large mixing bowl

 - a Muffin tray, either well greased, or with medium-sized Muffin paper cases.